kyma-project/eventing-manager/docs/user/tutorials/evnt-02-subs-with-multiple-filters.md

-# Create Subscription subscribing to multiple event types
+# Create Subscription Subscribing to Multiple Event Types

 The [Subscription](../resources/evnt-cr-subscription.md) CustomResourceDefinition (CRD) is used to subscribe to events.
 In this tutorial, you learn how to subscribe to one or more event types using the Kyma Subscription.